 Remove the chin chin and drain on the paper towel-lined pan.Continue the rolling out, cutting and frying until you exhaust all the dough.

-Let it cool down and store in an airtight container.
+Let it cool down completely and store in an airtight container.

 You can use fresh, evaporated, or powdered milk but you will need to mix the milk with water to give you the quantity you will need for the recipe.
 Adjust the sugar to your liking.